 Continuing Professional Development

-Mandatory Reporting of Continuing Professional Development|
+|Policy Subject||Mandatory Reporting of Continuing Professional Development|

-In our ever-changing technological environment, the public expects that technologists, technicians and technical specialists keep informed of the latest developments related to the services they provide.
-Public expectations are supported in the ASTTBC Code of Ethics first principle that all members hold paramount the safety, health and welfare of the public, the protection of the environment and the promotion of health and safety within the workplace.
-This is achieved through principle 6: Members of ASTTBC shall keep informed to maintain proficiency and competence, to advance the body of knowledge within their discipline and further opportunities for the professional development of their associates.
-To uphold these membership principles we must keep informed by participating in various lifelong learning or continuing professional development (CPD) activities.
+In our ever-changing technological environment, the public expects that technologists, technicians and technical specialists keep informed of the latest developments in their practice.
+Principle 1 of the ASTTBC Code of Ethics states: "That all members hold paramount the safety, health and welfare of the public, the protection of the environment and the promotion of health and safety within the workplace."
+The requirement for members to remain current in their field is found in Principle 6: "Members of ASTTBC shall keep informed to maintain proficiency and competence, to advance the body of knowledge within their discipline and further opportunities for the professional development of their associates."
+The Mandatory Continuing Professional Development (CPD) policy supports the objectives of the ASTT Act, Regulations and Code of Ethics.